mega0319/bfs-web-031317/README.md

 We continue this process until we have no visited vertices left.

 So at step 3, we explore 28th & Broadway.
-This means we visit 23rd & Broadway as it is the only adjacent vertex to 28th & 6th which has not yet been visited.
+This means we visit 23rd & Broadway as it is the only adjacent vertex to 28th & Broadway which has not yet been visited.
 We set the distance to 2 and place it on top of our queue.

 | Visited Nodes
 | -------------